ReformCloud/reformcloud/.github/README.md

 The runner is now going to download the needed libraries, so **make sure you have an internet connection** during the first startup!
 Please answer all questions which the runner is going to ask you!

+In this setup you can choose which type you want to install.
+Please choose it carefully because any changes may cause trouble during the next startup.

 After the setup: **start using reformcloud2!**